webrecorder/warcio.js/README.md

 ## Differences from node-warc

-The [node-warc](https://github.com/N0taN3rd/node-warc) package is optimized for use in Node specifically. `node-warc` also includes various capture utilities which are out of scope for `warcio.js`.
+The [node-warc](https://github.com/N0taN3rd/node-warc) package is designed for use in Node specifically.

+`node-warc` also includes various capture utilities which are out of scope for `warcio.js`.

 `warcio.js` is intended to run in browser and in Node, and to have an interface comparable to the python `warcio`.